 These claims, even if unfounded, could tie you up in expensive litigation and damage your reputation as a landlord.

 Second, your handyman skills may not be as good as you think.
 Your Atlanta rental property is an investment that you should strive to maintain at the highest level possible.
 It's always a good idea to shell out a few bucks to pay a professional to tackle maintenance issues the right way the first time.

 If an issue comes up, don't wait to address it.
 Not only could neglecting repairs damage the integrity of your property, but it's a huge tenant complaint that's cited as a reason why tenants move.
 And vacancies impact your bottom line.
 Zillow estimates each tenant turnover costs landlords around $4,000.

 So when a maintenance request comes in, respond quickly to determine your next steps.
 If you need to evaluate the problem before calling a vendor, make sure you communicate your plan of action with the tenant.
 And if a repair service will be following up, make sure you notify the tenant in writing of the upcoming visit.
 It's also a good idea for you to be on the premises when the repair service responds.

 Hire a pro to manage your Atlanta rental property

-Managing the maintenance needs at your rental properties can be time consuming and expensive.
+Managing the maintenance needs at your rental properties can be time-consuming and expensive.
 That's why many landlords look to property management companies to do the job for them.
-There are several ways a property management company can save you time while lowering your maintenance costs.
+There are several ways a property management company can save you time while lowering your Atlanta home maintenance costs.

 - A property manager has agreements with reputable vendors who respond quickly.
 And because of the volume of work, a property manager can usually secure better pricing than a solo landlord.

-- A property manager keeps all the vendors' paperwork and insurance certificate on file for you.
+- A property manager keeps all the vendors' paperwork and insurance certificates on file for you.

 - A property manager ensures tenant satisfaction with repairs.
 For example, tenants rate the maintenance service we provide an average of 4.3 out of 5.